cankutukoglu/cankutukoglu/README.md

 Hi there,
-I am Can Kütükoğlu and I am a fresh student at Bilkent University.
-I am studying computer science.
+I am Can Kütükoğlu.
+I am a fresh student at Bilkent University and I am studying computer science.